Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Research Challenges

 The literature has given limited attention to the usability of SLR tools.
 To the best of our knowledge, only a few studies focused on this aspect.
 For instance, Harrison et al.~\cite{harrison2020software} conducted an experiment where six researchers were tasked with using six different tools in trial projects.
-Findings indicated that two tools also presented in this study, Rayyan and Covidence, were perceived as easier to use.
+Findings indicated that two tools also presented in this study, Rayyan and Covidence, were perceived as the most user-friendly.
 Van Altena et al. ~\cite{van2019usage} conducted a survey involving 81 researchers about the usage of SLR tools and found that the primary reasons cited by participants for discontinuing the use of a tool included poor usability (43\%), insufficient functionality (37\%), and incompatibility with their workflow (37\%).
 In the same study, a set of SLR tools was assessed using the System Usability Scale (SUS) questionnaire~\cite{lewis2018system}.
-The tools achieved similar usability, with usability scores ranging from 66 to 77.
-These scores are equivalent to a `B' or `C' grade, indicating satisfactory but not excellent performance.
+The tools demonstrated comparable usability, with scores ranging from 66 to 77.
+These scores correspond to a `C' to `B' grade, indicating satisfactory but not outstanding performance.

 Therefore, a critical challenge in this field lies in the need for more comprehensive research focused on usability.
 This involves conducting in-depth studies to understand the various aspects of usability, such as effectiveness, efficiency, engagement, error tolerance, and ease of learning~\cite{quesenbery2014five}.
 The goal is to gather empirical data and user feedback that can provide insights into how users interact with tools, identify common usability issues, and understand the specific needs and preferences of different user groups.
 Based on these findings, it is essential to develop robust, evidence-based usability guidelines~\cite{schall2017usability}.
 These guidelines should offer clear and actionable recommendations for designing user-friendly interfaces and functionalities in future tools.